paddypei/Flight-MVC/README.md

 # Background Info
 // Dec 2015

 Version 1 of this was created while I attempted to learn about the FlightPHP framework, while learning about MVC archetecture.
-Likewise, Version 2 is also the result of nothing more then my ability to grown and learn.
+Likewise, Version 2 is also the result of nothing more then my desire to grown and learn.
 While learning basics about Laravel, I wanted to get some extra practice in with Blade and Eloquent specifically, so I imported them into FlightPHP and decided to share you with the results.
 Good or bad.

 #How to Use